roshanrahman/profanity_filter/README.md

 Simple Dart class to create filters that check and censor strings against profanity.
 A default English words list is provided.

+You can also use the filters to filter out a custom set of words, by using the `ProfanityFilter.filterOnly()` constructor.

 ## Usage

 To use this plugin, add `profanity_filter` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).